totalspectrum/spin2cpp/doc/general.md

            xxx = orig uses original flexspin LMM xxx = slow uses traditional (slow) LMM
-  [ --nostdlib ]     do not check for include files in the standard place (../include relative to the flexspin binary) [ --tabs=N ]       specifify number of spaces between tab stops (default 8) [ --zip ]          create a zip file containing the source inputs
+  [ --nostdlib ]     do not check for include files in the standard place (../include relative to the flexspin binary) [ --sizes ]        print interpreter and code sizes [ --tabs=N ]       specifify number of spaces between tab stops (default 8) [ --verbose ]      prints some internal debugging messages (mainly for debugging the compiler) [ --zip ]          create a zip file containing the source inputs
 ```